 Students should learn to consider a wide range of views and reach their own conclusions.
 The divisive themes are one of the reasons that teachers should teach Anthem.
 Using a text in class is not a personal endorsement of the ideas.
 I am not trying to teach students to think like me; I am teaching them to think for themselves.

-8 Reasons why you should teach Anthem by Ayn Rand:
+8 Reasons why you should teach Anthem:

 - To explore philosophical questions of society and government